maher460/Pitt_CS1550_recitation_materials/project1/README.md

 reboot
 ```
 As root, you simply can use the reboot command to cause the system to restart.
 When LILO
-starts (the red menu) make sure to use the arrow keys to select the linux(devel) option and
+starts (the red menu) make sure to use the arrow keys to select the linux (devel) option and
 hit enter.

 - Done!
-You are now inside your our modified kernel!
+You are now inside your modified kernel!

 <br>

 ## Step 5: Rebuilding your modified kernel and running it

-Now, whenever you modify your kernel you need to rebuild your kernel and copy it again to inside the QEMU.
+Now, whenever you modify your kernel you need to rebuild your kernel and copy it again to inside the QEMU virtual machine.

 - ssh to thoth.cs.pitt.edu
 ```